Wagga Wagga: Literary links

 Wagga has captured the interest of writers, novelists and songwriters over the years.
 Specifically the city's international notoriety surrounding Arthur Orton and the Tichborne Case attracted a visit from Mark Twain when he visited Australia in the 1890s.
-In addition Wagga has been home to a number of famous Australian writers, including Frank Moorhouse who worked as a journalist on the city's daily newspaper, and the poets Mary Gilmore and Barcroft Boake.
+Wagga has been home to a number of famous Australian writers, including Frank Moorhouse who worked as a journalist on the city's daily newspaper, and the poets Mary Gilmore and Barcroft Boake.

 Humourist Spike Milligan was quite taken with the double-barrelled names of Australian towns, and presented a show called "Australia: From Woy Woy to Wagga Wagga".

 In other cases the town's name has been directly referred to as part of the content of songs and novels.
 For example, the song Don't call Wagga Wagga Wagga, written by Australian country music artists Greg Champion and Jim Haynes, was a minor hit on the Australian country charts and is a light-hearted take on the habit of Australians to refer to double named towns by one name only.
 Other examples include the Harry Potter series of fantasy novels, where the character Gilderoy Lockhart claimed to have defeated the "Wagga Wagga Werewolf", the Bryce Courtenay book The Power of One, where the main character Peekay is said to have a cousin Lenny from Wagga Wagga Australia, the Bryce Courtenay book Jessica has several passages that take place in Wagga Wagga, including the judgement of Billy Simple, and the Robert G. Barrett novel, "Mud Crab Boogie" which is partially set in Wagga Wagga.

 Media

 As a regional centre for the Riverina and South West Slopes, Wagga Wagga is home to a number of regional media outlets.

-The city receives the ABC's four free-to-air national television channels (ABC TV (formerly ABC1), ABC TV Plus (formerly ABC Comedy and ABC2), ABC Kids, ABC Me (formerly ABC3) and ABC News) (formerly ABC News 24), SBS's six television channels (SBS TV, SBS Viceland (formerly SBS Two and SBS 2), SBS Food (formerly Food Network), SBS World Movies, SBS WorldWatch and NITV), the commercial networks' main channels (Seven Network from Seven Regional (formerly Prime7 and Prime Television), Nine Network from WIN Television (formerly carried by Southern Cross Austereo) and Network Ten from Southern Cross 10 (formerly carried by WIN Television) and the commercial networks' multi channels (7two, 7mate and 7flix from Seven Regional (formerly Prime7 and Prime Television), 9Go!, 9Gem and 9Life from WIN Television (formerly carried by Southern Cross Austereo) and Sky News Regional, 10 Bold (formerly One, One HD and 10 Boss), 10 Peach (formerly Eleven) and 10 Shake from Southern Cross 10) (formerly carried by WIN Television).
+Wagga receives the ABC's four free-to-air national television channels ABC TV (formerly ABC1), ABC Family (formerly ABC TV Plus, ABC Comedy and ABC2) together with ABC Kids (formerly ABC 4 Kids), ABC Entertains (formerly ABC Me and ABC Me and ABC3) and ABC News (formerly ABC News 24), as well as SBS's six television channels SBS TV, SBS Viceland (formerly SBS Two and SBS 2), SBS Food (formerly Food Network), SBS World Movies, SBS WorldWatch and NITV.

+The commercial networks' main channels are Seven Network from Seven Regional (formerly Prime7 and Prime Television), Nine Network from WIN Television (formerly carried by Southern Cross Austereo) and Network Ten from Network 10 (formerly carried by WIN Television and Southern Cross Austereo) and the commercial networks' multi channels 7two, 7mate, 7Bravo (stylised as 7bravo in the logo) and 7flix from Seven Regional (formerly Prime7 and Prime Television), 9Go!, 9Gem and 9Life from WIN Television (formerly carried by Southern Cross Austereo) and Sky News Regional, 10 Drama (formerly One, One HD, 10 Boss and 10 Bold), 10 Comedy (formerly 10 Peach and Eleven) and Nickelodeon from Network 10 (formerly carried by WIN Television and Southern Cross Austereo).

 Of the three main commercial networks: